-Some of the OS-associated tumor suppressor genes 19, including TP53, RB1, WWOX, DLG2, and LSAMP, but no known OS oncogenes, were located in these broken regions (Figure 3).
+Some of the OS-associated tumor suppressor genes, including TP53, RB1, WWOX, DLG2 and LSAMP, but no known OS oncogenes, were located in these broken regions (Fig. 3).
 To determine the evolutionary order in which SCNAs occurred in these areas, a comparison was made with clonal SCNAs obtained by the SubcloneSeeker analysis.
-An enrichment of clonal SCNAs was found in these broken regions compared to randomly generated ones (10662 vs 4579, P-value=0), implicating chromosomal breakage as a clonal event of early occurrence in tumorigenesis.
+An enrichment of clonal SCNAs was found in these broken regions compared to randomly generated ones (10,662 vs. 4579, p-value = 0), implicating chromosomal breakage as a clonal event of early occurrence in tumorigenesis.

-In order to identify genes prone to breakage in OS, we compared the distribution of actual chromosomal breaks to a background distribution obtained by shuffling the position of chromosomal breaks 1,000 times.
-This approach, while limited by a degree of uncertainty in calling the location of chromosomal breaks (due to the interprobe distance characteristic of CytoScan HD arrays), can nevertheless provide clues as to which genes are prone to breakage in OS.
-A total of 343 genes were found to harbor chromosomal breaks significantly more frequently than would be expected by chance (Bonferroni corrected P-values < 0.01).
-Of these, 24 genes (listed in Table 2) have been previously shown to be associated with OS (DLG2, WWOX, TP53, RB1, LSAMP, PTEN, and APC 19) and other tumors (DMD, EYA1, SCAPER, WNK1, KANSL1, TP63, FOXN1, and CHM) and found by GISTIC analysis.
+To identify genes prone to breakage in OS, we compared the distribution of actual chromosomal breaks to a background distribution obtained by shuffling the position of chromosomal breaks 1,000 times.
+This approach, while limited by a degree of uncertainty in calling the location of chromosomal breaks (due to the inter-probe distance characteristic of CytoScan HD arrays), can nevertheless provide clues as to which genes are prone to breakage in OS.
+A total of 343 genes were found to harbor chromosomal breaks significantly more frequently than would be expected by chance (Bonferroni corrected p-values < 0.01).
+Of these, 24 genes (listed in Table 2) have been previously shown to be associated with OS (DLG2, WWOX, TP53, RB1, LSAMP, PTEN and APC) and other tumors (DMD, EYA1, SCAPER, WNK1, KANSL1, TP63, FOXN1 and CHM) and found by GISTIC analysis.
 TP53 was selected to demonstrate the distribution of chromosomal breaks along the gene.
-As seen in Supplementary Figure S2 the largest number of chromosomal breaks was located in the first intron of this gene ^{16, 42}.
+As seen in Supporting Information Figure S2 the largest number of chromosomal breaks was located in the first intron of this gene.

-Chromosomal breakage in osteosarcoma is dependent on local genomic context
+Chromosomal breakage in OS is dependent on local genomic context